19 Best Beaches in Southern California

 We may earn a commission from affiliate links ()

-Southern California, which stretches roughly from Santa Barbara County to San Diego County, has hundreds of miles of beautiful beaches.
-These beaches range from raw, uninhabited stretches of sand to highly developed beaches, fronted with shops, luxury homes, hotels, and restaurants.
+Beaches define the Southern California lifestyle.
+The coastline stretching roughly from Santa Barbara County to San Diego County has hundreds of miles of beautiful beaches.
+These oceanfront landscapes range from raw, uninhabited stretches of sand to highly developed beaches, fronted with shops, luxury homes, hotels, and restaurants.

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.